eugenebogaart/Atlas-AWS-Link/README.md

 # MongoDB Atlas project Private Endpoint in AWS

 ## Background
-Based on an small Proof of Concept to make Atlas available via Private Endpoint in AWS in the same region, this script automates all steps.
+Based on a small Proof of Concept to make Atlas available via Private Endpoint in AWS in the same region, this script automates all steps.
 The documentation on how to do this manually: https://docs.atlas.mongodb.com/security-private-endpoint

 The end result of the Terraform script is a project in Atlas + a Cluster + provisioned user, Private Endpoint in AWS with a 1 vm with public interface (ssh/key).